School Admission Appeals Solicitors

 Whilst the panel must consider the school’s published admission number (PAN), the admission authority must be able to demonstrate prejudice over and above the fact that the PAN has already been reached.
 The panel must not reassess the capacity of the school but must consider the impact on the school of admitting additional children.

 You will get the result in writing, ideally within five working days.
 The Panel’s decision is binding on the local authority or governing body.
-The decision letter should indicate if prejudice was established, refer to the 2-stage process of prejudice and balancing and explain fully why the parental representations did not outweigh the school’s prejudice case.
+The decision letter should indicate if prejudice was established, refer to the 2-stage process of prejudice and balancing.
+Furthermore, it should explain fully why the parental representations did not outweigh the school’s prejudice case.

 If you are unhappy with the result the following options are available: